futurice/field-ops-guide/field-ops-guide.md

 **Why is this important?**

-Changing the architechture afterwards is _really_ expensive and burdensome.
+Changing the architechture afterwards is really expensive and burdensome.
 When you plan the architecture beforehand, you can iterate & validate it more easily and more cheaply.
-Good well-thought-out architecture makes it easier to reason about solution ideas, much easier to understand how the system works, and should also make it easier and cheaper to implement new features in the late game.
-Simplicity, structure, responsibilities.
+A well-thought-out architecture makes it easier to reason about solution ideas, much easier to understand how the system works, and should also make it easier and cheaper to implement new features in the late game.

 ### Does all the produced code follow the same style conventions?